PORTUGAL Safer Internet Centre

 SID Microsoft Volunteer Scheme 2014

-Microsoft will lead, on the 11th of February, the partnership Microsoft Volunteer Scheme that will gather more than 100 volunteers from private institutions to perform Internet Safety training sessions in schools, a work that counts with the involvement of Portuguese Municipalities and also Non-governmental Organizations that work with disadvantaged publics.
+Microsoft will lead, on the 10th of February 2015, the partnership Microsoft Volunteer Scheme that will gather more than 400 volunteers from Microsoft and the GNR Police Force (similar to the Gendarmerie) to perform Internet Safety training sessions in schools, a work that counts with the involvement of Portuguese Municipalities and also Non-governmental Organizations that work with disadvantaged publics.
+More than 30000 children will be covered by this initiative.

 Habbo Hotel Awareness Action

-The PT SIC alongside with Habbo Hotel Team with promote an activity to all players (children and teenagers) that are Portuguese language speakers.
-On the 6th of February it will be asked to all players waht are their biggest concerns about Internet Safety and Internet Risks.
-All the answers will be treated and grouped in major topics.
-On the 11th of February, during one hour, the PT SIC will be online in a special chat room with audience of 100+ to give advice on how to tackle the main issues and worries identified by the youngsters.
-Additionally, the Habbo Hotel team will release a Quizz on Internet Safety, for which the PT SIC lend the all the questions of the self-assessment tool Quizzes INES published to date.
+The PT SIC alongside with Habbo Hotel Community will promote an activity to all Portuguese language players (children and teenagers).
+It will be open a form were teenagers (between 11-18 years old) will write their biggest concerns about Internet Safety and online Risks.
+All the information will be treated and grouped in major topics.
+On the 10th of February, during one hour, the PT SIC will be online in a special chat room with audience of 400+ to give advice on how to tackle the main issues and worries identified by the youngsters.

 PORTUGUESE SAFER INTERNET CENTER